kennyledet/MacDevelopmentSetupGuidelines/README.md

 * [ Sublime Text ](http://www.sublimetext.com/) —  [ code editor for pretty much everything else ]
 	* It’s free to use, it just bugs you to purchase a full license (gives you access to development versions, but they aren’t released that often) after each certain set amount of saves
-	* Technically a text editor, **but the massive amount of plugins available for it allow you to easily transform it into a fully-functional custom-tailored IDE**
+	* Technically, mainly a code editor, **but the massive amount of plugins available for it allow you to easily transform it into a fully-functional custom-tailored IDE**
 		* *Can code your own plugins in Python*
 		* Install [Package Control](https://packagecontrol.io/) for plugin discovery and management